Pretzel Rolls with Beer Cheese Sauce

 5. Once combined, increase the speed to medium and knead until elastic and smooth, about 8 minutes or so.

-6. Roll the dough into a ball and lightly roll the dough in the pre-oiled bowl to completely coat.
-Cover with a light cloth and let rest in a warm place until doubled in size, about 30 minutes.
+6. Roll the dough into a ball and lightly roll the dough in the

 7. Line a baking sheet with parchment paper, coat the paper with vegetable oil, and set aside.